 5 Other Note-Worthy Herbs

-Chamomile: This herb will really thrive in the winter, and as it starts to put out flowers in early spring, you can harvest those for teas, tinctures, and bath additives.
+Chamomile: Known for it’s soothing effects, chamomile is said to help with you sleep, ease anxiety, and help upset stomachs.
+This herb will really thrive in the winter, and as it starts to put out flowers in early spring, you can harvest those for teas, tinctures, and bath additives.
 Like chervil, it can set seed to produce more chamomile plants in your herb garden.